SeanNaren/deepspeech.pytorch/README.md

 There is also [Tensorboard](https://github.com/lanpa/tensorboard-pytorch) support to visualize training.
 Follow the instructions to set up.
 To use:

 ```
-python train.py --tensorboard --logdir log_dir/ # Make sure the Tensorboard instance is made pointing to this log directory
+python train.py --tensorboard --log-dir log_dir/ # Make sure the Tensorboard instance is made pointing to this log directory
 ```

 For both visualisation tools, you can add your own name to the run by changing the `--id` parameter when training.